OpenDataPlatform/simpleapp/docs/howto.md

 ## Introduction

-This HowTo is aimed to
+This HowTo is aimed to help you getting started with the OpenDataPlatform service offer.
+As such, it focus on the specifity of this environment.

-What this doc is?
-What this doc is not?
+It is assumed the reader has a basic understanding of Spark concepts and is familiar to Kubernetes basic usage and associated tools (kubectl, ....) and concepts (Namespace, Pods, ConfigMap, Secrets, ServiceAccount...)

 ### Prerequisites

-Following your inscription to the OpenDataPlatform service offer, the following information should have been provided:
+Following your inscription to the OpenDataPlatform service offer, the following resources should have been provided:

 - A dedicated namespace `spark-<clientId>-work`
 - A dedicated S3 bucket `spark-<clientId>` and its access information (endpoint/access key/secret key).
-- Your dedicated Hive Metastore URI access
+- A dedicated Hive Metastore URI access
 - A dedicated Jupyter Hub URL access
-- A dedicated Spark History server URL access
+- A dedicated Spark History Server URL access

 These informations will be used for configuring your application(s).